HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 When any animal walks under one of the broken fence segments, let's play an animation to make it spin.

-First let's emit an event from the Grid class allowing our program to react to grid changes.
+First, let's emit an event from the Grid class allowing our program to react to grid changes:

 ```typescript
 export function set(position: Vector3Component, canBeOccupiedAlready: boolean = false)